-Utilizing a graceful speed, he placed a few sprigs of fresh mint into my glass along with a spoonful of raw sugar, crushing them together perfectly with a few short twists of a muddler (the pestle-like tool used for breaking down larger ingredients).
+Utilising a graceful speed, he placed a few sprigs of fresh mint into my glass along with a spoonful of raw sugar, crushing them together perfectly with a few short twists of a muddler (the pestle-like tool used for breaking down larger ingredients).
 The result was a pungent mint syrup at the bottom of the glass.

 Before I knew it, the muddler was replaced with a bottle of rum, tipped high over the glass so that the alcohol fell in a delicate cascade on top of the mixture at the bottom.
 In another swift exchange, the mixologist had half of a fresh lime in one hand and a manual juicer in the other, surprising me with how quickly he could juice the lime, and then another, and then another, until my drink was filled to the brim with the tasty mix.

-For the finishing touch, my mixologist cut off a long curl of lime peel with a short pairing knife, and, reaching under the bar counter, brought out some kind of lighter.
+For the finishing touch, my mixologist cut off a long curl of a lime peel with a short pairing knife, and, reaching under the bar counter, brought out some kind of lighter.
 Miraculously, he was able to light the peel on fire just long enough to curl it into the perfect shape before wedging it lightly on the edge of my glass and handing me the finished product.

 After such a show, I felt bad ruining the mixologist’s work of art by drinking it.
 But once I had my first sip, I couldn’t put it down.
 Never again would I be able to enjoy a drink made with juice made from concentrate or canned fruit.
-The quality of the rum made the bottom shelf stuff I was used to taste like lighter fluid, and the raw sugar added just the right amount of sweetness that didn’t get clogged up at the bottom.
+The quality of the rum made the bottom shelf stuff I was used to tasting like lighter fluid, and the raw sugar added just the right amount of sweetness that didn’t get clogged up at the bottom.

-The next day, I headed to my local grocery store and stocked up on everything I would need to recreate the elixir: top quality ingredients, a pestle, a juicer.
+The next day, I headed to my local grocery store and stocked up on everything I would need to recreate the elixir: top-quality ingredients, a pestle, a juicer.
 Two hours and many attempts later, I was still not happy with the result.
 I could have sworn that I was following the same steps, but somehow the mixologist’s creation was simply better than mine.

 Along the same vein, bars across the world are introducing more health-conscious options on their menus.
-Instead of offering the usual sugar-intensive favourites, these mixologists (4) are showcasing health-conscious beverages that use less sugar and offer more nutritional value.
+Instead of offering the usual sugar-intensive favourites, these mixologists are showcasing health-conscious beverages that use less sugar and offer more nutritional value.
 A few of the more unique mixers are:

-• kombucha - a tasty fermented tea that offers an array of beneficial bacteria and a lower sugar content than traditional mixers
+Kombucha - a tasty fermented tea that offers an array of beneficial bacteria and a lower sugar content than traditional mixers.

-• matcha - green tea that is high in antioxidants, and can lead to lower cholesterol and increased cognitive function
+Matcha - green tea that is high in antioxidants, and can lead to lower cholesterol and increased cognitive function.

-• vegetable juices - we all know the many benefits of vegetables, from essential vitamins and nutrients, to increased athletic performance
+Vegetable juices - we all know the many benefits of vegetables, from essential vitamins and nutrients to increased athletic performance.

-Mixologists are jumping on the opportunity to incorporate these unusual ingredients into their repertoire, especially for a health conscious audience.
+Mixologists are jumping on the opportunity to incorporate these unusual ingredients into their repertoire, especially for a health-conscious audience.